Lenore Coffee: 1919–1920: Writing for Harry Garson

 Coffee relocated to Los Angeles.
 By the time she arrived, Garson and Young had left for New York.
 She was instead taken to Louis B. Mayer Pictures, where its namesake founder dropped her weekly salary to $30 a week.
 She was hired to review the studio's optioned properties and selected the appropriate titles to be adapted into films.
 She selected a novel titled The Fighting Shepherdess, intended for Anita Stewart.
 After eight weeks, Coffee received a call from Garson requesting her availability.
 Because Mayer was unavailable, she explained the situation to his assistant Benny Zeidman.
-She left and reported back to Garson, and was given her back pay.
+She left and reported back to Garson and was given her back pay.

 At Garson's studio, she was hired in a position known today as a script supervisor (also called the "continuity girl") where she read the fan mail for Clara Kimball Young, submitted original stories, made editing notes, and wrote screen title cards.
 There, her first work was for Eyes of Youth (1919), in which she contributed editorial suggestions.
 She wrote: "I became so interested in production details that I began, on my own, to make cutting notes.
 For example, when the director called to the cameraman for a close-up, I would make a note of where he intended it to be used in the picture."

 Coffee wrote her second story for The Forbidden Woman (1920), with Young and Conway Tearle in the leading roles.
 Two days were spent filming on location in San Francisco, with the remainder shot in studio.
 Coffee next co-wrote the story for Hush (1921) with Sada Cowan.
 In 1920, Garson purchased the screen rights to the play Mid-channel by Arthur Wing Pinero.
-An English director had been fired due to creative differences, and Garson assumed directorial duties.
+An English director had been fired due to creative differences and Garson became the new director.
 During filming, Garson feuded with an assistant director who did not understand his instructions.
 The assistant director was also fired, and Coffee was promptly hired to take his place.
 Her responsibility involved script breakdown for the various departments during the production, including the actors.